Skip to main content

 MEDIUM AVAILABILITY

-Many traditional dishes like rice-based Katupa, grilled fish, and corn-based Batar Daan are naturally gluten-free.
-However, cross-contamination may occur.
+Plenty of traditional dishes are naturally gluten-free - rice-based Katupa, grilled fish, corn-based Batar Daan - though cross-contamination is always possible.

 halal